 While the Chinese economy has grown significantly in the past 30 years, the growth has been uneven geographically among various sectors of the economy, and during different periods.
 The Chinese economy may not continue to grow, and if there is growth, such growth may not be steady and uniform; if there is a slowdown, such a slowdown may have a negative effect on our business.
 For example, the Chinese economy experienced high inflation in the second half of 2007 and the first half of 2008.
 China's consumer price index soared 7.9% during the six months ended June 30, 2008 as compared to the same period in 2007.
 To combat inflation and prevent the economy from overheating, the PRC government adopted a number of tightening macroeconomic measures and monetary policies, including increasing interest rates, raising statutory reserve rates for banks and controlling bank lending to certain industries and economic sectors.
 Due in part to the impact of the global crisis in financial services and credit markets and other factors, the growth rate of China's gross domestic product decreased to as low as 6.2% in the first quarter of 2009, down from 11.9% reached in the second quarter of 2007.
 As a result, beginning in September 2008, among other measures, the PRC government began to loosen macroeconomic measures and monetary policies by reducing interest rates and decreasing the statutory reserve rates for banks and in November 2008 the PRC government announced an economic stimulus package in the amount of \$586 billion.
-The Chinese economy once again experienced high inflation in 2010, with China's consumer price index reaching 5.1% in November 2010, the highest level in 28 months.
-To curb the accelerating inflation, the People's Bank of China, or the PBOC, China's central bank, raised benchmark interest rates in October and December of 2010 and February of 2011, and raised the reserve ratio required for major Chinese banks, in February 2011, for the fifth time in four months.
+The Chinese economy once again experienced high inflation in 2010 and 2011, with China's consumer price index increasing 4.2% for November 2011 compared with that of November 2010.
+To curb the accelerating inflation, the PBOC, China's central bank, raised benchmark interest rates three times in 2011.
 The various macroeconomic measures and monetary policies adopted by the PRC government to guide economic growth and the allocation of resources may not be effective in sustaining the current growth rate of the Chinese economy.
-In addition, such measures, even if they benefit the overall Chinese economy in the long run, may have an adverse effect on us if they reduce the disposable income of our game players.
+In addition, such measures, even if they benefit the overall Chinese economy in the long run, may have an adverse effect on us if they reduce the disposable income of our game players or if they cause our advertising clients to reduce their spending for our online advertising services on the 17173.com Website.